AsteroidOS/asteroid-wallpapers/README.md

 =====================

 Sorted according to user voting from 2018-04-06.\
-All images are placed under the CC BY-NC-SA 2.0, CC BY 2.0 or CC0 1.0 license, you can get them here:
+All images are placed under the CC BY-NC-SA 2.0, CC BY 2.0, CC BY-SA 3.0 IGO or CC0 1.0 license, you can get them here:

 | Image | Creator | Title | Source | License |
 |---|---|---|---|---|